Malayt04/AWS/README.md

 These six types of IAM policies provide various mechanisms for controlling access to AWS resources and managing permissions across different AWS services and features.

+# IAM best practices:
+Throughout our discussion, we have talked about some of the best practices for the actions we perform.
+So let me compile all of them together.
+Use multifactor authentication<br>
+Do not use root account
+Rotate keys
+Give least privillages in the policy making
+IAM access analyser: Tool to generate least privillage policies based to access activites.
+(Not widely used in organisations) Regularly remove user, roles, permissions, policies and credintials that are no longer used.
+Condition like IP range or geolocation can be applied